-The Jefferson/Franklin region recognizes the importance of collaboration with core partner programs and local agencies to prioritize services in order to strengthen partnerships, to leverage resources and opportunities to serve the region's "most in need" youth, such as school dropout, youth at risk of dropping out, youth offenders, homeless youth, youth in foster care, those aging out of foster care, pregnant or parenting youth, individuals with disabilities, children of incarcerated parents, and youth in Agricultural Employment Services.
+The Jefferson/Franklin region values the partnerships with core programs and local agencies to leverage resources and opportunities to serve the region's "most in need" youth.
+The WIOA youth program encourages youth age eighteen and older to register with the job center (Wagner Peyser) for access to the product box and valuable services to provide support in completing education and occupational goals.
+Adult Education & Literacy programs serve the out of school youth participants to improve educational achievement in basic skills and earning a high school equivalency.
+WIOA provides AEL students with support in developing a career pathway to post-secondary education (Perkins Career & Technical Education) or employment that leads to opportunities for advancement.
+Out of School youth are provided opportunities to enter Job Corps to learn occupational skills and prepare for succeeding in employment.
+WIOA youth programs work in cooperation with the job center to provide job search assistance, labor market information, and career guidance.
+Supportive services are coordinated through referrals to partners such as TANF, Community Action (HUD, utility assistance) as well as other community based organizations including services for Veteran's or individuals with disabilities.
+WIOA youth programs partner with vocational rehabilitation to assist in school youth with transitioning to post secondary education or on the job training programs and employment.
 A memorandum of understanding (MOU) has been signed between the Jefferson/Franklin Consortium Workforce Development Board and the One-Stop Partners of the One-Stop delivery system in recognition of the importance of agency linkage, coordination, and cooperation in effectively providing services through an integrated system to better serve youth in need of services.
 The Consortium of East Central College and Jefferson College has been a successful provider of youth activities and has established strong collaboration with core partner programs and local agencies.